Voodoo Compiler

 Introduction

 The Voodoo compiler is an implementation of the Voodoo programming language.
 The Voodoo programming language is a low-level programming language, abstracting over the platform's instruction set and calling conventions, but otherwise leaving the programmer free to do anything at all.
-The Voodoo compiler is written in Ruby and generates code for i386-compatible, AMD64, and MIPS CPUs.
-Support for additional target CPUs is planned for the future.
+The Voodoo compiler is written in Ruby and generates code for i386-compatible, AMD64, ARM, and MIPS CPUs.

 The Voodoo Programming Language